 4. Messenger

-Facebook’s twin brother Messenger is probably the biggest battery drainer from all the messaging apps.
+Facebook’s twin brother Messenger is probably the biggest battery drainer of all the messaging apps.

 Just like Facebook, Messenger runs in the background, and it syncs contacts and pushes notifications occasionally.